sthapitrun/rocky-linux/LoadBalancerNotes.md

 # Project 3: Creating A Load Balancer using Google Cloud CLI (Command Line Interface)

-Basic #LoadBalancer understanding:
+Basic LoadBalancer understanding:
-...Dr.
-Burns - "A load balancer is a useful way to distribute traffic to multiple servers in order to reduce the workload on any one specific server.
+Dr. Burns - "A load balancer is a useful way to distribute traffic to multiple servers in order to reduce the workload on any one specific server.
 Load balancers can be used in all sorts of situations, such as managing email, web, or other internet traffic."

 A load balancer acts as the “traffic cop” sitting in front of your servers and routing client requests across all